What Is an Engineering Solver?

 Pros

-- Extremely comprehensive portfolio, including leading EDA tools
+- Extremely comprehensive portfolio, including leading Electronic Design Automation (EDA) tools

-- Strong 'Digital Twin' vision for integrating the entire product lifecycle
+- Strong 'Digital Twin' vision for advanced analysis and optimization

 Cons